j3rryhu/Drivers-Fatigue-Detection/README.md

 ## 4. Training

 First run data-preprocessing.py, it will generate folder Img Dataset with sub-folders： imgs and annotations, which has training and testing set.
 Then run training.py which will generate a folder models which saves trained model in ckpt.pth.tar.
+It is better to train multiple rounds based on previously trained models to improve accuracy.

 ## 5. Testing